digitalminellc/mura-training/README.md

         f7e2b70d04ae: Pull complete
         etc ...
         ```
-    * Once you see a notification about the `WEB CONTEXT`, the server should be ready and you may proceed to the next step.
+    * Once you see a notification about the `WEB CONTEXT`, the container should be ready and you may proceed to the next step.

         ```
         mura_1        | [INFO ] runwar.context: ===========================================